 "It was exciting to know I was going to become a mom.
 There's so much involved in becoming a mom, and it's such a special time, " McMorris Rodgers said.

+Her pregnancy was uneventful until her eighth month when doctors said an ultrasound had revealed a blockage in her baby's small intestine.
 "They told us, Brian and me, you should know that one out of three babies with this condition is born with Down syndrome."

 They didn't have much time to process the news.
 The next day McMorris Rodgers went into premature labor.